AATCC 100 – Antimicrobial Fabric Test

 Though the AATCC 100 Test has some minor drawbacks, it is an excellent way to quantify the antimicrobial activity level of an antimicrobial fabric.
 Among the various tests for antimicrobial activity of fabrics, it has emerged as the textile industry’s standard.

 Microchem Laboratory has years of experience performing antimicrobial testing.
 We highly recommend using the AATCC 100 Test method to quantify the bactericidal activity of antimicrobial fabrics.
 It is an excellent procedure to give accurate and reproducible results which allows clientele to gauge the proficiency of their product.
-Combined with Microchem Laboratory’s experience and adaptability, this test method can be modified, maintaining scientific defensibility, in order to further challenge your technology, either with more aggressive parameters or against tougher microorganisms that might be more clinically relevant and suited to your product’s end use and your company’s testing objectives.
+Combined with Microchem Laboratory’s experience and adaptability, this test method can be modified, maintaining scientific defensibly, in order to further challenge your technology, either with more aggressive parameters or against tougher microorganisms that might be more clinically relevant and suited to your product’s end use and your company’s testing objectives.

 If you are interested in setting up a study with the lab, simply contact us or request a price quote.